tbp.monty.frameworks.environments#

 motor_to_locations(motor)[source]#

-Reset enviroment to its initial state.
+Reset the environment to its initial state.

 Retrieve the next observation.

 Since the omniglot dataset includes stroke information (the order in which the character was drawn as a list of x,y coordinates) we use that for movement.
 This means we start at the first x,y coordinate saved in the move path and then move in increments specified by amount through this list.
 Overall there are usually several hundred points (~200-400) but it varies between characters and versions.
-If the reach the end of a move path and the episode is not finished, we start from the beginning again.
-If len(move_path) % amount != 0 we will sample different points on the second pass.
+If we reach the end of a move path and the episode is not finished, we start from the beginning again.
+If len(move_path) % amount != 0, we will sample different points on the second pass.

 Parameters: